NCBI-Codeathons/lung-rna-seq/README.md

 ## Credits

 nf-core/teamrna was originally written by Edmund Miller.
-Edmund Miller, Kaitlyn Saunders, Yan Fang, and Alexa M. Salsbury contributed to the development of the pipeline and documentation throughout the NCBI North Texas Codeathon event (2021).
+Edmund Miller, Yan Fang, Alexa M. Salsbury, and Kaitlyn Saunders contributed to the development of the pipeline and documentation throughout the NCBI North Texas Codeathon event (2021).

 ## Citation
 If you find that our pipeline helped you to analyze single cell RNA-seq datasets, please reference the following:
+E. Miller, Y. Fang, A. Salsbury, and K. Saunders.
+All in one scRNA-seq Pipeline: Data Downloading to Analysis.
+2021. _https://github.com/NCBI-Codeathons/lung-rna-seq_.

 CITE NF-CORE <!-- If you use  nf-core/teamrna for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->